Hardware-Hero/openarm/website/docs/hardware/troubleshooting.md

 ---
 title: Troubleshooting
-sidebar_position: 6
+sidebar_position: 7
 ---

 # Troubleshooting

-This page will help you debug common issues during the assembly of OpenArm.
+This page will help you debug common issues during the assembly of OpenArm